paradigmxyz/reth/book/getting_started/system_requirements.md

 ## Hardware
 - 64-bit architecture.
-- We recommend a minimum of 16GB RAM
+- We recommend a minimum of 8GB RAM
 - We recommend using an SSD or NVMe, as an HDD may cause the node to fall behind the chain tip.
 Note that SSD performance can deteriorate when close to capacity.

 ### Archive node
-- For an Archive node of Ethereum Mainnet, we recommend at least 3TB storage space: 1.8TB for state and 200GB for temp files
+- TODO: We will update the disk usage estimate once it is ready.

 ### Full node
-- For an Ethereum Mainnet Full node, we recommend at least 400GB of storage.
+- TODO: We will update the disk usage estimate once it is ready.